Support Us

 Being cautious and doing a quick check before using and mowing sports fields is one way to make sure that these birds are not harmed during the nesting season.
 As well, being careful while driving and keeping a watchful eye on the road can help Killdeer when they nest since these birds will often use parking lots as nesting spots.
 The use of pesticides can poison Killdeer since it often harms the food they eat.
 Using natural pesticides instead of chemicals on open areas such as lawns will help Killdeer survive.

 Of course, aiding injured birds is a way to help as well.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.

 When adult Killdeer are killed, their young will struggle to survive.
 Doing our part and supporting Killdeer will make sure these families can survive during the nesting season.